On the complexity of the free space of a translating box in R^3: Introduction

 Each placement of the robot can be parametrized by a $k$-tuple of real numbers, where $k$ is the number of degrees of freedom of the robot.
 The \emph{configuration space} is thus a $k$-dimensional space, each point of which corresponds to a placement of the robot.
 The \emph{free space} of the robot is the subset of the configuration space that corresponds to all placements that are \emph{free} (or \emph{legal}), in the sense that the robot does not intersect any obstacle.
 In the case where both the robot and the obstacles are polyhedra in $\R^3$ and the robot can only translate, the configuration space is also three-dimensional, and the free space has polyhedral boundaries, consisting of vertices, edges, and faces.

 A basic parameter in the analysis of many motion planning algorithms is the \emph{combinatorial complexity} of the free space, meaning the total number of vertices, edges and faces in the boundary of the free space.
 Hence, a natural question is to determine the worst-case complexity of the free space in different scenarios.
-See the survey chapter by Halperin et al.~\cite{handbookChapter} for more background on algorithmic motion planning.
+See the survey chapter by Halperin, Salzman, and Sharir~\cite{handbookChapter} for more background on algorithmic motion planning.

 In this paper we consider the case in which the robot is either a ``flat'' convex polygon or a convex polyhedron that can only translate, and the obstacles are polyhedra in $\R^3$.
 We denote the total number of vertices of the obstacles by $n$.
 Then the total number of edges and faces of the obstacles is $\Theta(n)$ as well.
 The number of vertices of the robot is assumed constant.